eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ### Transient Parameters

 Junction model parameters that are expected to change during the simulation are modelled via [generic parameters](https://sumo.dlr.de/docs/Simulation/GenericParameters.md).
-The following parametes are supported (via xml input and `traci.vehicle.setParameter`):
+The following parameters are supported (via xml input and `traci.vehicle.setParameter`):

 - junctionModel.ignoreIDs : ignore foe vehicles with the given ids
 - junctionModel.ignoreTypes : ignore foe vehicles that have any of the given types